Panenco/panenco-ui/README.md

 ### Theme definition

-Theme is just a nested object with properties defining appearence of your UI.
+A theme is just a nested object with properties defining the appearance of your UI.
+It's passed to the `ThemeProvider` component from `styled-components`, and then it's available in all components of Panenco UI.
+The theme is defined as:

 ```typescript
 type PUITheme = {